 “When you can do that based on metadata it’s very powerful – you might query for this table but we might have a Tableau visualization about that too,” he says.
 “The more information we can add about people and things in Knowledge Navigator, the stronger it really is.”

 Metadata makes the most sense to document in a graph solution because of its ability to let you visually see the relationships between business concepts and data and how data gets reported in reports.
 It lets you follow the story, as Portwood frames it.

 While the University could have just bought an off-the-shelf metadata tool, Visser says that the problem with most of those solutions is that they are created for metadata managers, not end users.
 With Knowledge Navigator, “when the end user goes in they immediately understand the context and how to use it.
 Also, key is the amount of customization and integration we can do, including integrating data points into the metadata,” such as who the end user is in the organization for a richer experience.
 That’s not something you can easily find in an out-of-the box solution.

 That said, there’s nothing to stop the more technical users that want to go deep from doing so.
 “The graph model is interactive and they can click all day long to explore as much as they want, but other users can search, find the definition and just back out,” says Portwood.
 The solution, he explains, fits the University’s broad user base.

-Neo4j, meanwhile, continues to enhance its Graph Database.
-In late October 2017 it revealed its new Native Graph Platform that adds analytics, data import and transformation, visualization, and discovery atop the graph database.
+Neo4j, meanwhile, continues to enhance its graph database.
+It’s Native Graph Platform added analytics, data import and transformation, visualization, and discovery atop the graph database.
 It also released the preview version of Cypher for Apache Spark (CAPS) language toolkit, building on its unveiling of openCypher a few years ago – an effort to push the graph industry forward by tapping into the open source community and making Cypher’s evolution an open exercise.